EpicBart02/BST-Hash-Project/README.md

 ```python
 return sorted(lst, key=my_sort, reverse=True)[:10]
 ```
-Also in part3.py, i set the minimum len of the word to 5 and over because its not allowed to have words with a len of 4 or less as stated in the project instructions.

 The top 10 most frequent words in Life if brian are, Brian, Centurion, Crowd, Mother, right, Crucifixion, Pilate, pontius, Crowd and Rogers.
 The output is the same in part 1.